purvjeja/Motif-Frontend-Assignment/README.md

 1. Correctness and completeness of the solution.
 2. Code design and quality.
 3. Visual aesthetics (the UI should be as close as possible to the given design).
-4. Technology choices (e.g. ES 6/7 over ES 5 - avoid mixing of ES 5/6/7).
-5. Your understanding of the problem statement.
+4. Your understanding of the problem statement.

 ##  API Sources